 - A reactive belly that feels worse every time you eat

-- Persisting belly issues that don’t improve when you cut out common problem foods like gluten and dairy?
+- Persisting gut issues that don’t improve when you cut out common problem foods like gluten and dairy

-In working with women to help them achieve relief from signs of hormone imbalance, I have found that gut issues and messed up hormones often go hand in hand.
+In working with women to help them achieve relief from signs of hormone imbalance, I have found that gut issues and hormonal imbalances often go hand in hand.
 Suffering chronic discomfort, women seek medical help only to reach a dead end when doctors tell them they have Irritable Bowel Syndrome (IBS), that not much can be done and they are likely to have these symptoms for life.
-Worse still, women are often blamed for their belly problems and told that if they just stop being such stress cadets, their symptoms will magically disappear.
+Worse still, women are often blamed for their gut problems and told that if they just stop being such stress cadets, their symptoms will magically disappear.